Alien12321YT/GWZ-Bot/README.md

-# GWZ Bot Source Dode
+# GWZ Bot Source Code

 ## Info
 This is GWZ Bot's source code, a Discord bot I made in 2020-2021.
 It is now discontinued and archived.